 Student loan repayments are set to resume.
 Here's what to know.

-About 44 million Americans with student debt must soon start repaying their student loans, a change that could impose a financial strain on many households after a three and a half year hiatus.
-Interest will start accruing on education loans on Friday, with payments set to resume in October.
+About 44 million Americans with student debt must start repaying their student loans, a change that could impose a financial strain on many households after a three and a half year hiatus.
+Interest begins accruing on education loans on Friday, with payments due to resume in October.

 The student loan reprieve began in March of 2020 as part of a series of pandemic-related measures geared toward keeping households financially stable as COVID-19 shut down the economy.
 Since then, the pause had been extended several times, but Congress earlier this year blocked additional extensions.